OctopusDeploy/docs/docs/reference/troubleshooting-authentication-problems.md

 This can happen for quite a number of reasons:

-  a.
-Your web browser does not support cookies.
+1. Your web browser does not support cookies.
 Configure your browser to accept cookies from your Octopus Server.
 You may need to ask your systems administrator for help with this.
-  b.
-The time is incorrect on your computer, or the time is incorrect on the Octopus Server.
+1. The time is incorrect on your computer, or the time is incorrect on the Octopus Server.
 This can cause your authentication cookies to expire and become unusable.
 Correct the time and configure your computers to automatically synchronize their time from a time server.
-  c.
-You are using Chrome and have not configured your Octopus Server to use HTTPS.
+1. You are using Chrome and have not configured your Octopus Server to use HTTPS.
 Chrome has started to consider web sites served over `http://` as unsafe and will refuse to accept cookies from those unsafe sites.
 [Configure your Octopus Server to use HTTPS](/docs/how-to/expose-the-octopus-web-portal-over-https.md) instead of HTTP.
 [Learn more about Chrome and the move toward a more secure web](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html).
-  d.
-You are hosting Octopus Server on the same domain as other applications.
+1. You are hosting Octopus Server on the same domain as other applications.
 One of the other applications may be issuing a malformed cookie causing the Octopus authentication cookies to be misinterpreted.
 Move Octopus Server to a different domain to isolate it from the other applications, or stop the other applications from issuing malformed cookies.
 See [this GitHub Issue](https://github.com/OctopusDeploy/Issues/issues/2343) for more details.

 ## Octopus anti-forgery token